indieSoftware/INSpriteKit/README.md

 ### INSKButtonNode: A UIButton adaption for Sprite Kit
 - Has full support for touch and state handling.
 - Set different visual representations for the states disabled, normal, highlighted, selected and selected+highlighted.
-- Get called back when the button is being pressed, released and released inside of its frame or use a delegate to get informed.
+- Get called back with selectors or via delegate when the button is being pressed, released and released inside of its frame.

 ### INSKScrollNode: A UIScrollView adaption for Sprite Kit
 - Has full support for scrolling a content node into all directions.